fagostini/Dyskerin_manuscript/README.md

 ### Genomic metadata profiles

-Genome coverage normalisations and genomic metadate matrices were generated using [deepTools](https://deeptools.readthedocs.io/en/develop/index.html) (see [createNormalisedTracks.sh](createNormalisedTracks.sh) and [createMatrixPlots.sh](createMatrixPlots.sh) scripts for procedure).
+Genome coverage normalisations and genomic metadata matrices were generated using [deepTools](https://deeptools.readthedocs.io/en/develop/index.html) (see [createNormalisedTracks.sh](createNormalisedTracks.sh) and [createMatrixPlots.sh](createMatrixPlots.sh) scripts for procedure).
 The metadata matrices were imported into R and plotted.